How to Apply Heat Transfer Vinyl to T-ShirtsBy ShirtSpace | Aug 23, 2019 | Updated May 16, 2022

 Next, you will need to trim all of the extra vinyl that is surrounding your image.
 Then, you must peel off the vinyl from the unwanted areas of the transfer, a process called weeding.
 Large areas are easy to peel by hand, but for small sections, special weeding tools are extremely helpful.
 If you don’t have any, use the point of a safety pin or a pair of tweezers to peel up small areas that need weeding.

 Most vinyl transfers require a very hot iron setting to adhere the vinyl, so be sure to read the heat transfer vinyl’s instructions before ironing.
+Double check that you have properly prepped your garment by following the steps above.
 Before you apply your image to your shirt, make sure and iron the shirt first to remove any wrinkles and prepare the garment.

 Finally, remove the iron and let the transfer cool for about thirty seconds before carefully peeling off the backing paper.
 This will prevent smooth areas from pulling up with the backing paper when you peel.
 Now, presto!
 You just turned an ordinary shirt into something extraordinary.